matciani/portfolio/README.md

 ### Structural Breaks in HS6 code

-The goal of the research project is to analyse what happens to incumbents of old technologies.
-To better identify this "old technologies" and have a better overview of the large dataset we are using, I built this dashboards to look at the trends in the value of trade all HS6 goods available in the BACI data.
-One can text search for any good.
-Furthermore, I replicated the IGPC Indicator (Fetzer et alii 2024) that takes into consideration not only value of trade of good i, but also all values of connected goods.
-Lastly, we used the conversion table from PATSTAT to connect HS6 goods to IPC classes to learn more about the levels of innovation within that sector.
+This dashboard supports research on the evolution of technologies in international trade.
+It visualizes trends in HS6 product-level trade data from BACI and helps identify technologies in decline.

+Key features:
+* Search and visualize trade values for any HS6 product
+* Reproduce the IGPC indicator (Fetzer et al., 2024) to show network-weighted product importance
+* Connect HS6 categories with patent IPC classes using the PATSTAT concordance

 **App:** [Shiny Link](https://matciani.shinyapps.io/structural_breaks/#section-trade-data)
 **Code:** `Structural Breaks in HS6 goods.Rmd`